-The fact that Nelson Jr. died in police custody is not in dispute.
+The fact that Nelson died in police custody is not being questioned.

 How and why he died -- and who or what is responsible -- is.

-But Nelson Jr.'s family is now also questioning the role that police tactics played leading up to his death: How did a call for medical help turn fatal?
+But Nelson's family is now also questioning the role that police tactics played leading up to his death: How did a call for medical help turn fatal?